-- Determine what to do with your original documents.
-Once your documents have been scanned and stored in-house or in the cloud, figure out what you need to do with the original paper.
-A reputable partner will work with an NAID certified shredder to securely destroy your documents and return a certificate of destruction to you.
+Once your documents are securely stored in your document management software, decide what you want to do with the original paperwork.
+If you’d like to purge the documents and save space in your office, look to a reputable document management partner for help.
+They can work with an NAID certified shredding company to securely destroy your documents and return a certificate of destruction to you.